Pioneering Women in STEM

 University Admissions

-Admissions to Swedish university and colleges are managed by the Swedish Council for Higher Education through their portal University Admissions.
-In order to be eligible for the SI scholarship you must:
+Admissions to Swedish universities and colleges are managed by the Swedish Council for Higher Education through their portal University Admissions.
+To be eligible for the SI Scholarship Pioneering Women in STEM you must:

 • Be liable to pay tuition fees to Swedish universities.
 Find out if you are liable for tuition fees here.

 • Be admitted (or conditionally admitted) to one of the eligible master’s programmes on the day of admissions announcements.
-You can only be awarded a scholarship for the master’s programme you are admitted to in March 2025.
+You can only be awarded a scholarship for the master’s programme you are admitted to on admissions day.
 Master’s programmes to which you are listed as a reserve cannot be considered.
 There are no scholarships available for late admissions.

 For any questions or inquiries related to your university application, tuition fees or admittance, please contact University Admissions.

-• Not currently be enrolled in a master’s programme at a Swedish university.
+• are currently enrolled in or hold a degree from a Swedish university/university college;

-• Not have resided in Sweden for more than two years before the scholarship application.
+• have already resided in Sweden for cumulatively two years or more, prior to the scholarship period (starting August 2026);

 How to apply